Looking for HR trends, predictions, and strategies for 2023? We’ve got you covered.

 Y’all know, it’s been another wild year.
 And while some of you reading this are (thankfully) feeling supported and ready to take on 2022, others may be completely and totally exhausted.
 Burnt out.
 In desperate need of a break.

-So before we launch into next year’s HR trends, I want to invite anyone reading this who hasn’t paused, processed, rested, and closed the books on all the incredible labor you’ve done in 2021 to bookmark this post for later.
+So before we launch into next year’s HR trends, I want to invite anyone reading this who hasn’t paused, processed, rested, and closed the books on all the incredible labor you’ve done in 2021 to bookmark this post for later (and, if you're curious, here's our take on HR trends and strategies from 2021, still relevant for 2022).
 Trends, strategies, and plans will all be here waiting for you when you’re ready.

 Thank you for all you do.